|From Health and the Economy in the United States from 1750 to the Present|

 The Tobacco Industry used Bernays's psychological tricks to encourage women to smoke in public by making smoking a women's rights issue.
 Cigarettes were marketed to women as "Torches of Freedom".
 From the 1920's, women became as free as men to greatly increase their risk of getting Emphysema a.k.a.
 Chronic Obstructive Pulmonary Disease, Lung Cancer & Coronary Heart Disease, while the Tobacco Industry's profits increased.

-By wrongly focusing on foods/macronutrients/micronutrients etc, people like Taubes, Teicholz, Malhotra et al are helping the Food Product Industry to continue their manipulation of the masses to over-consume.
+By wrongly focusing on foods/macronutrients/micronutrients/eating guidelines etc, people like Taubes, Teicholz, Malhotra, Noakes etc are helping the Food Product Industry to continue manipulating the masses to over-consume over-refined Food Products.

 See also The cause of America's rising obesity rate is irrelevant.
 The cure for it is what's important.